Law enforcement responds to incident along I-10 in Fabens - NewsBreak

 KFOX 14

-LAS CRUCES, N.M.
-(KFOX14/CBS4) — Las Cruces police reported vehicles left unattended can be easier to steal.
-Police officials warned drivers to refrain from leaving their vehicles unattended.
-They stated thieves can steal vehicles within seconds when drivers are warming up there vehicles.
-Many drivers start their vehicles and...

-El Paso County Commissioners to vote on issuing $100 million Certificates of Obligation
+El Paso County Commissioners vote on issuing $100 million Certificates of Obligation

 KFOX 14